St. Regis New York: Post-Astor period

 Vincent Astor died in February 1959.
 Because he was the only person with access to the hotel's bank accounts, the hotel's assets were essentially frozen when Vincent died.
 The executors of his estate quickly filed his will for probate, allowing the executors to continue paying the hotel's expenses.
 William Zeckendorf of Webb and Knapp expressed interest in acquiring the St. Regis from Astor's estate.
 By early 1960, Zeckendorf had beat out more than twenty other bidders for the rights to the hotel.
 Zeckendorf and Obolensky, the latter of whom now worked at the Zeckendorf Corporation, agreed to buy the St. Regis that February for $14 million.
 The buyers paid $5 million in cash and assumed a $9 million mortgage.
 In April 1960, Webb and Knapp agreed to sell the hotel building to the Kratter Corporation.
 Kratter took title to the hotel the next month and leased the St. Regis back to Webb and Knapp for 200 years.
-Webb and Knapp sold its leasehold that September to Mexican hotel mogul Cesar Balsa, who over the hotel in December 1960.
+Webb and Knapp sold its leasehold that September to Mexican hotel mogul Cesar Balsa, who took over the hotel in December 1960.

 The St. Regis had two restaurants at the time of Balsa's takeover: the Oak Room, open during the summer, and the King Cole Bar, open for lunch and dinner.
 The St. Regis still provided highly personalized service, and the hotel employed 700 staff members, more than one for each of the 600 rooms.
 The staff catered to a daily average of 500 guests; the kitchen alone employed 90 people.
 Twenty percent of guests at the time were from Europe.
 Balsa wished to make the hotel "like a private home", so he began giving flowers, scales, and hangers to female guests.
 Balsa began renovating the hotel again in early 1961, in advance of the 1964 New York World's Fair.
 Balsa restored the original ballroom, which had long been used as a brokerage office, and reopened it as the Versailles Ballroom.
 The project also involved refurbishing all of the rooms, as well as restoring old furniture that had been stored in the basement.

 The Glickman Corporation (later the Franchard Corporation) acquired the St. Regis Hotel from the Kratter Corporation in July 1961 for $22 million; this was the third time the hotel had been sold in less than two years.
 Balsa received a $1.2 million loan for the hotel the next year.
 Balsa bought the hotel's leasehold from the Kratter Corporation in April 1963 for $2.5 million.
 In November 1964, Balsa agreed to buy the building itself and the land under it from the Franchard Corporation for $6 million.
 Balsa outbid two other buyers who both wanted to demolish the hotel and replace it with an office building.
 Balsa resold the hotel in May 1965 to Wellington Associates, led by Sol Goldman and Alex DiLorenzo Jr., for between $14 million and $16 million.
 Wellington appointed Frank C. Bromber as the St. Regis's executive director.